 Mission

-Mosquito Control is responsible for suppressing mosquitoes to protect the health and welfare of our residents and visitors.
-Our goal is to provide effective, environmentally conscious, and economically responsible mosquito control services throughout Martin County.
+Martin County Mosquito Control works to reduce mosquito populations to protect the health and well-being of residents and visitors.
+Our goal is to provide mosquito control services that are effective, environmentally conscious, and cost-efficient throughout Martin County.

 Monitoring & Surveillance

-We also partner with the Department of Health to monitor and protect the community from mosquito-borne diseases.
+We also work with the Florida Department of Health to monitor and help reduce the risk of mosquito-borne diseases in the community.

 Control Strategies

 Mosquitoes breed in standing water.
-The best method to prevent mosquitoes is to reduce breeding sites which we do through our mosquito impoundments, tip and toss program, and annual tire drive.
+The most effective way to reduce mosquito populations is to eliminate or reduce these breeding sites.
+We work to reduce breeding sites through several methods, including mosquito impoundment areas, the “Tip and Toss” initiative, and an annual tire collection drive.

 • Biological control – through native, freshwater, mosquito-eating fish